Preparing for your studies

 Listen to ‘Welcome to the programme’ information session

-Welcome to the MSc Social Justice and Community Action!
-In this recording, the Programme Director (Callum McGregor), Academic Cohort Lead (Claire Bynner) and Student Advisor (Daniel Davis Wood) welcome you to the programme and share some key information for new students.
-Callum, Claire and Dan introduce themselves, discussing their respective roles and how they can support you.
+Welcome to the MSc Social Justice and Community Action.
+The Programme Director (Callum McGregor), Academic Cohort Lead (Claire Bynner) and Student Adviser (Daniel Davis Wood) introduce themselves, explaining their roles and how they can support you.
+They also give an overview of the programme and what you can expect.

 An introduction to the programme and the people who will support you.